dnwk/Summon-Related/README.md

-RTA Feed
+Summon 1 JS file
 ==============

-RTA_XML_Feed Branch is code that feed Summon native RTA
+This branch is for Summon 1